helidon-io/helidon/docs/guides/jlink.md

 ## Introduction

-JDK 9 introduced the [`jlink`][jlink] command that supports assembling a set of modules and their dependencies into a custom runtime image.
+The [`jlink`][jlink] command supports assembling a set of modules and their dependencies into a custom runtime image.
 The `helidon-maven-plugin` has support for easily creating a custom runtime image for your Helidon application resulting in a smaller, better performing runtime.